Environmental Physics Group annual essay competition

 - atmosphere and climate

-The competition is open to Institute members and non-members and entries from students are particularly welcome.
+The competition is open to IOP members and non-members and entries from students are particularly welcome.

 Essays are judged on writing quality and content.
 They should be: